Citrullus lanatus

 Family: Cucurbitaceae

 Habit: Citrullus lanatus grows as an annual vine up climbing along the ground.
+Stems early pubescent.
 The leaves are arranged alternately, ovate to oblong to 25 cm in length, with deep lobes each with its own lobes.
 The leaf base is cordate and the leaf margin is partially dentate.
 There are forked tendrils in leaf axils.

 Habitat: Citrullus lanatus grows in Human Altered environments (yards, farms).